 Is it possible that there’s anyone left who doesn’t know what a data breach is?
 It’s about as likely as finding people who actually haven’t been impacted by one.
 Equifax estimates that 143 million people could be affected by theirs.
 Verizon’s breach over the summer may affect up to 14 million people.
 And it was recently discovered that not just some—but all of Yahoo’s accounts were hacked.
 That’s about 3 billion.

 Here’s the thing about data breaches, though.
 Hackers don’t just steal information only by making their way into your secure system.
-An alarming amount of data is simply pulled off of old hard drives that that are discarded by companies when they upgrade to new equipment.
+An alarming amount of data is pulled off of old hard drives that companies discard when they upgrade to new equipment.
 Big deal if you delete the data on those drives?
 Do you really think it can’t be retrieved?

 Where do those old hard drives live in the meantime?

-Data destruction is an expensive undertaking, so it makes sense to avoid doing it on a piecemeal basis.
-This means that companies end up having to securely store the drives, which they usually just leave in the computer.
-Somewhere in the building, there’s a closet or storage room serving as a computer burial ground.
+Data destruction is an expensive undertaking, making sense to avoid doing it on a piecemeal basis.
+This means that companies have to securely store the drives, which they usually leave in the computer.
+Somewhere in the building, a closet or storage room is serving as a computer burial ground.

 Network Computer Pros makes it a no-brainer for you, and we also make it free.

 It’s part of our flat-fee service.
 We’ll collect and store all of the discarded hard drives that we replace.
 These drives are securely stockpiled, never leaving our possession, until we bring in a professional data destruction company to render the hardware into literal shreds.
 The rest of the computer pieces are sent away to be recycled.

 This is an expensive and time-consuming process; the most recent session pictured here took nine hours to render over 1,300 hard drives into a destructed state that’s acceptable under compliance regulations.